Skip to main content

 Bollinger BandsGauging how volatile the market is.

-You'll find the main set of drawing tools tucked away on the left side of your chart.
-If you don't see it, just look for the little arrow that says "Hide/Show Drawing Toolbar"—clicking that will make it appear.
-When it's open, you can hover over any icon to see what it does.
+The drawing tools sit on the left side of your chart.
+If the toolbar is hidden, click the arrow labeled "Hide/Show Drawing Toolbar."
+Hover over any icon to see what it does.

 • Trendlines to follow the market's direction.